S. 2938: Artificial Intelligence Risk Evaluation Act of 2025

 Open-source AI publishers

-They are directly affected because the bill defines "deploy" to include releasing open-source systems, so open publication of a covered advanced AI model would trigger the compliance rules.
+The bill defines "deploy" to include open-source release, so publishing a covered model openly would trigger the same compliance rules as selling it.

-The bill's required framework plan must include proposals for continuous monitoring of hardware and cloud inputs, signaling possible future scrutiny for compute providers and infrastructure operators.
+The required framework plan must propose continuous monitoring of AI hardware usage and cloud-computing deployments, signaling future scrutiny for the companies that supply the infrastructure.

 Developers of highly autonomous systems